 Is Pour-Over Better Than Dripped?

-There is a reason so many people are turning to this process of brewing java even though it is so fussy and takes so much practice to perfect.
-The first advantage of making pour-over is, of course, the control you have.
+There is a reason so many people are turning to make pour-overs their preferred method of brewing java even though it is so fussy and takes so much practice to perfect.
+The first advantage of making pour-over coffee is, of course, the control you have.
 You can brew your coffee exactly how you like it; this means temperature and intensity.

-An additional advantage is that you can brew poured-over even if you don’t have any electric machines around.
-You can, at least technically, heat your water over a campfire and then pour it over the grounds in the paper filter.
+An additional advantage is that you can brew pour-over coffee even if you don’t have any electric machines around.
+You can, at least technically, heat your water over a campfire and then pour it over the coffee grounds in the paper filter.
 You can’t do that with an electric drip brewer.
-Not using electric equipment adds some sense of ‘roughing it’ to brewing your cup this way.
+Not using electric equipment adds some sense of ‘roughing it’ to brewing your cup of coffee this way.

 Make individual coffee with a drip machine?

-Drip brewers were intended to brew coffee in volume, meaning they have to work fast.
+Drip brewers were intended to brew coffee in volume, meaning they have to work fast with minimal total brew time possible.
 The water is not given enough time to pull the entire flavor from the coffee grounds, thus, it does not give you as flavorful a cup as brewing with the other method.

 Is Chemex Coffee the same?